The Edmonton region leads in housing affordability

 Source: Canadian Centre for Policy Alternatives, 2022

-Data from the CMHC shows that the Edmonton region is second (after Montreal) for Median rent across unit types (Figure 7).
+Data from the CMHC shows that the Edmonton Region is second (after Montreal) for Median rent across unit types (Figure 7).

 Figure 7.
 Median Rent by Canadian City and Rental Unit Over Time (CAD/Month)